intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
-The degree to which a middlebox participates varies.
-This can include middleboxes that apply their own policy, with or without the knowledge or permission of endpoints.
+The degree to which a middlebox participates in a protocol can vary depending on the purpose and implementation of the middlebox.
+Middleboxes can also apply their own policy, with or without the knowledge or permission of endpoints.
 For example, a SIP back-to-back user agent (B2BUA) {{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol and is often relied upon to provide policy-based security controls.

 This phenomenon appears at all layers of the protocol stack, especially when protocols are not designed with middlebox participation in mind.
 Some of the